-The research requirement for the major in biophysics is 6 credits, by taking two semesters of the course AS.250.520, entitled "Introduction to Biophysics Research".
-This six-credit sequence is not given a letter grade but is taken S/U. After completing this sequence, students are encouraged to continue their research, enrolling in the course AS.250.521 entitled "Research in Biophysics".
-Because students will have achieved proficiency in independent research from their first year of research, they can take AS.250.521 for a letter grade, for up to six credits per year.
-Each of these two courses are offered in the fall, spring, and summer terms.
+Students entering JHU before Fall 2024: The research requirement for the major in biophysics is 6 credits, by taking two semesters of the course AS.250.520, entitled "Introduction to Biophysics Research".
+This six-credit sequence is not given a letter grade but is taken S/U.

+All students: After completing the credit requirements for research, students are encouraged to continue their research, enrolling in the course AS.250.521 entitled "Research in Biophysics".
+Because students will have improved proficiency in independent research, they can take AS.250.521 for a letter grade, but for no more than six credits per year.
+All research courses are offered in the fall, spring, and summer terms.
 Note that research during Intersession is not for credit.